 Read more: FAQs on Divorcing a Foreign Spouse

-Just as every divorce in Singapore, you must show that your marriage has been irretrievably broken down on four grounds – adultery, unreasonable behaviour, desertion and separation.
+Just as every divorce in Singapore, you must show that your marriage has been irretrievably broken down on four grounds – adultery, unreasonable behaviour, desertion, separation, and mutual agreement.

 Read more: The Divorce Process in Singapore: A Comprehensive Guide for Expats